 How They Make Money

 OpenAI has the largest consumer footprint.
-ChatGPT reportedly has over 300 million weekly users.
-Revenue comes from ChatGPT Plus ($20/month subscriptions), enterprise contracts, and API usage.
-This consumer dominance is a significant moat — most people's first AI experience is ChatGPT.
+ChatGPT usage has continued to climb sharply, with 2026 reporting putting it in the hundreds of millions of weekly active users and tens of millions of paying subscribers.
+Revenue comes from ChatGPT subscriptions, enterprise contracts, API usage, and partnerships.
+That consumer dominance is a significant moat because many people's first AI habit forms inside ChatGPT.

 Google has a different game entirely.
-Rather than building a standalone AI product empire, Google's goal is to embed AI into the products billions of people already use: Search, Gmail, Docs, Maps, YouTube.
-Gemini is increasingly woven into all of these.
-Google doesn't need you to switch to a new product — it needs its existing products to stay dominant.
+Rather than relying only on a standalone chatbot, Google can embed Gemini into products billions of people already use: Search, Gmail, Docs, Android, Maps, YouTube, NotebookLM, and Google Cloud.
+Gemini 3 and 3.1 Pro also reinforce Google's strength in multimodal and long-context systems.
+Google does not need everyone to switch to a new product.
+It needs its existing products to remain where work and search already happen.

 The Safety Philosophy Divide